 Slide your bully tool (or floor scraper) under the attached remnants of tile and pry them off of the subfloor's surface.
 Put a little muscle into it and they should pop off.

 You may need to use your hammer and chisel to remove stuck-on grout as you go along with the scraper.
-This depends on the scope of the work, but generally, you want to get the floor as smooth as possible after removing the layer of ceramic tile.
-Your new flooring will likely require a smooth surface and these smaller tools can help you achieve that.Continue to 4 of 4 below.
+This depends on the scope of the work, but generally, you want to get the floor as smooth as possible after removing the layer of tile.
+Your new flooring will likely require a smooth surface and these smaller tools can help you achieve that.Continue to 5 of 5 below.

 Use your shovel to remove large debris.
 Put the title in the trash or in a space where it can be accessed for reuse.
 Use a shop vac or broom to remove dust.